-- i) The Group does not have any automated system to call for balance confirmations in respect of debit / credit balances of sundry debtors, sundry creditors, advances from customers, security and earnest money deposit, outstanding liabilities, other payables and other advances.
-Balance confirmations are requested by management out of which Group has received response from some of the parties.
-The management is confident that on confirmation/ reconciliation there will not be any material impact on the financial statements. - ii) Trade Payable includes amount due to Related Parties ₹ 45.69 Lakhs as at March 31, 2023 (PY ₹ 10.63 Lakhs).
+- The Group has called for balance confirmations in respect of debit / credit balances of sundry debtors, sundry creditors, advances from customers, security & earnest money deposit, outstanding liabilities, other payables and other advances through automated system and responses were received from some of the parties.
+The management is confident that on confirmation/reconciliation there will not be any material impact on the financial statements. - Trade Payable includes amount due to Related Parties ₹ 27.04 Lakhs as at March 31, 2024 (PY ₹ 45.69 Lakhs).